Play video icon.

 Ensemble

-Jordan Friend (Ensemble) is a New York-based actor, singer-songwriter, and playwright.
+Jordan Friend (Ensemble) is a New York–based actor, singer-songwriter, and play-wright.
 Arena Stage debut!
-DC area: A Hanukkah Carol (Round House Theatre, world premiere), A Delicate Ship (4615 Theatre), Disgraced (NextStop Theatre).
-Regional: Rock of Ages (Sharon Playhouse, Connecticut Critics Circle Award), The Winter’s Tale and Sense & Sensibility (American Shakespeare Center), Mystic Pizza (La Mirada/West Coast Tour), Company (The Spot).
-Jordan is currently developing Again & Again & Again, an original solo rock musical about OCD (first conceived and performed during lockdown as a virtual tour).
+DC Area: A Hanukkah Carol (Round House Theatre, world premiere); A Delicate Ship (4615 Theatre); Disgraced (NextStop Theatre).
+Regional: Rock of Ages (Sharon Playhouse, Connecticut Critics Circle Award); The Winter’s Tale, Sense and Sensibility (American Shakespeare Center); Mystic Pizza (La Mirada/West Coast Tour), Company (The Spot).
+Jordan is currently developing Again & Again & Again, an original solo rock musical about OCD (first conceived and performed during lock-down as a virtual tour).
 His music can be streamed on all major platforms; his debut EP, The Spinning Season, releases this spring.
 Cabaret/Performance Fellowship, Eugene O’Neill Theatre Center.
 BFA, Ithaca College.
-Instagram: @jordanwfriend. www.yourfriendjordan.com.
-To Mom, Dad, Yale, Peggy, and Gabrielle, with love.
+To Mom, Dad, Yale, Peggy, and Gabrielle, with love. www.yourfriendjordan.com Instagram: @jordanwfriend

 BILLY EUGENE JONES